Dragon Oil

-Dragon Oil plc is an independent international oil and gas exploration, development and production business.
+Dragon Oil Holdings LLC is an independent international oil and gas exploration, development and production business.
 It is based and registered in Dubai and its operations are primarily located in Turkmenistan.
 The company was listed on the Irish Stock Exchange until it was acquired by the Emirates National Oil Company (ENOC).
 It is now a wholly owned upstream subsidiary of the ENOC-Group.

 History

 The company was established as Oliver Prospecting & Mining Co.
-Limited in Ireland by Dr. Oliver Conor Waldron in 1971.
+Limited in Ireland by Oliver Waldron in 1971.
 It changed its name to Dragon Oil in 1993 and invested in the Cheleken oilfield.

 The Emirates National Oil Company bought a majority stake in the company in 1999 and the headquarters were moved to Dubai that same year.

-In 1999, Dragon Oils signed a Production sharing agreement (PSA) with the Government of Turkmenistan, aiming to re-develop the Cheleken field in the Caspian Sea.
+In 1999, Dragon Oil signed a Production sharing agreement (PSA) with the Government of Turkmenistan, aiming to re-develop the Cheleken field in the Caspian Sea.
 The current PSA expires in 2025.